kentaro/wasmtube/README.md

 ### Use `Wasmtube.Worker` to be supervised

-`Wasmtube.Worker` is useful when you want to put the Wasm runtime under supervision tree.
+`Wasmtube.Worker` is useful when you want to put the `Wasmtube` under supervision tree.

 ```elixir
 {:ok, worker_pid} =